top of page

 So yes, it's faster today.
 You've now committed to doing that task every single time it comes up.
 Your team hasn't developed the capability to handle it.
 You stay the bottleneck.
 Everything still comes through you.

 And when you want to take a week off?
+You can't.
+Because your team can't function without you.

 Allocation vs Delegation: The Distinction That Changes Everything